 - Granting CDISC the right to create supplements to represent an instrument in CDISC QRS domains is not a license for CDISC standards users to use the instrument without complying with the copyright holders licensing requirements.

 - No part of a copyrighted instrument or accompanying guidelines may be reproduced, distributed, or transmitted in any form, or by any means, including photocopying, recording, or other electronic or mechanical methods without the permission of the copyright holder and payment of applicable fees.

-- Follow the instructions for requesting a QRS supplement on the QRS Standard Request Form located in the QRS Implementation Documents panel on this page.
+You can request a QRS supplement be developed by completing the QRS Supplement Request Form located in the QRS Implementation Documents green box on this page.

 The FDA discusses the need for outcome measures that are defined as part of the Drug Development Tools Qualification Program for Clinical Outcome Assessment (COA) instruments.
 CDISC QRS Supplements assist in structuring COA data so that it is collected and reported in a standardized format.